Skip to Content

 Level 2 Public EV Charging

-• Uses a J1772 connector that is compatible with all cars (Tesla provides an adapter)
+• Uses a J1772 connector that is compatible with all electric vehicles (Tesla provides an adapter)

 graphic of ev plugged in DC fast charger